theayushsharmaaaa/smai-assignment/Part_2.md

 - BFS will find the shortest solution path but might be slower for large mazes.
 - DFS might find a solution quickly but not necessarily the shortest one.
 - Best-First Search could potentially find a good solution quickly if the heuristic (Manhattan distance to goals) is effective for the specific maze layout.

+## Conclusion
+The Elemental Maze problem provides a rich environment for exploring the nuances of different search algorithms.
+Through our implementation and analysis of Breadth First Search, Depth First Search, and Best First Search, we've gained valuable insights into how these algorithms perform in a complex state space.

+Breadth First Search, with its guarantee of finding the optimal solution, proves to be the most reliable choice when the shortest path is crucial.
+However, its memory requirements can be substantial, especially in large mazes.
+Depth First Search offers a memory-efficient alternative, potentially finding solutions quickly in certain maze configurations, but without the guarantee of optimality.
+Best First Search, guided by our heuristic function, strikes a balance between the two, often finding good solutions efficiently, though not always the optimal one.

+The choice of algorithm ultimately depends on the specific requirements of the problem at hand.
+If memory is constrained but a solution must be found, DFS might be preferable.
+For scenarios where the optimal solution is necessary and memory is not a concern, BFS is the clear choice.
+In large, complex mazes where a good solution is needed quickly, Best First Search could be the most effective approach.